JanHerca/urantiapedia/output/wikijs/en/help/github_content.md

 The language codes to be used in the folders must follow the ISO 639-1 standard with two letters for each language. https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

-The only folders "Chief Editors" need to worry about are the following:
+The only folders "Editors-in-Chief" need to worry about are the following:
 - `input/html`
 - `input/json`
 - `input/markdown`